actionhero/actionhero/docs/servers/websocket.md

 // do not include the file exension
 // set to `null` to not render the client-side JS on boot
 clientJsName:     'actionheroClient',
+// should the server signal clients to not reconnect when the server is shutdown/reboot
+destroyClientsOnShutdown: false,

 // Primus Server Options:
 server: {